 Lick Observatory is located on the summit of Mount Hamilton, California, roughly 20 miles east of San Jose.
-The Visitor Center is currently closed due to COVID precautions and regulations.
+The Visitor Center is currently closed due to SCU wildfire recovery work and COVID precautions and regulations.

 As we work on plans to get Lick back into operation we want to share its important historical significance.